surfdog/static-blog/content/posts/favorite-programming-talks.md

 that's easy to grasp but not so trivial as to be meaningless.
-Gary talks about the pitfalls of mocking and integration testing, figuring out where to place boundaries in your application, and a practical look at how to implement "functional core imperitave shell".
+Gary talks about the pitfalls of mocking and integration testing, figuring out where to place boundaries in your application, and a practical look at how to implement "functional core imperative shell".
 Very useful no matter what programming language or framework you're using.

 ## [Zebras All the Way Down](https://www.youtube.com/watch?v=fE2KDzZaxvE)